bcgov/api-specs/geocoder/geocoder-developer-guide.md

 ## Cross-Origin Resource Sharing (CORS)
-CORS for the public geocoder is only enabled for gov.bc.ca.
-CORS for the gated geocoder is enabled for any domain.
+CORS is enabled for any domain if you provide an apikey.
 To request an apikey for the gated geocoder, please contact the [DataBC Help Desk](https://forms.gov.bc.ca/databc-contact-us/)

 ## Addresses Resource
 The addresses resource represents all addresses in the geocoder.
 A request on this resource to find a query address will return one or more matching addresses that are standardized and geocoded (i.e., given a point location on the earth).